montehurd/FontToSvgsToFont/README.md

 Svg's are named according to following convention:

-    UNICODE_CHAR GLYPH_NAME BASELINE_OFFSET.svg
+    UNICODE_CHAR GLYPH_NAME.svg

 Example: "e950 MY_GLYPH 150.svg"

-This svg will be mapped to the font character e950 with glyph name "MY_GLYPH" and will sit 150 above the baseline.
+This svg will be mapped to the font character e950 with glyph name "MY_GLYPH".

 Once you make changes to the svgs, font.ttf can be rebuild with this command: